feedzai/brushable-histogram/README.md

 ## `brushDomain`
 **Type** `Object` **Default** `undefined`
 A custom brush domain.
-Should have two properties: `min` and `max` both timestamps.
+Should have two properties: `min` and `max` both timestamps in milliseconds.
 Please note that if the user changes the brush domain by interacting with the brush bar this will be ignored until you pass it a different one.

 ## How to install it?